 The IRS has five filing status options for taxpayers and they are based on whether the taxpayer is married by the end of the year:

 You can file as Single if you don’t qualify for any other filing status and are not legally married.
-If you are divorced or legally separated, you must file as Single.
+If you are divorced or legally separated, you may file as Single.

 Married Filing Jointly

 A married couple can file a tax return together by choosing the Married Filing Jointly status.
 If your spouse passed away during the year for which you are filing your tax return, you may still file as Married Filing Jointly.
 You don’t have to live with your spouse to file a joint return.